Gott22e/WordCounter/README.md

 ### Interface in Initial Startup:
 ![image](https://user-images.githubusercontent.com/15698935/133910928-e34fe099-2530-4b09-a799-d0137d33875c.png)
-Image description: Screenshot of the GUI on initial startup.
+*Image Description*: Screenshot of the GUI on initial startup.
 Text Input and Output Field are blank.
 Total and Unique word counters both show 0 in the bottom left-hand corner.

 ### This can output:
   - Alphabetized list of words and their frequencies